-The Company commenced electromagnetic surveys across two key targets during the year targeting lithium, and gold principally.
+The Company completed a drone magnetic survey across two key targets in the prior year targeting lithium, and gold principally.

-The Brunswick Project is in the Western Gneiss Terrain within Australia's Southwest and is prospective for lithium, archean gold and copper, epithermal gold (Donnybrook Gold Mine Prospect), porphyry gold and copper (White Sands Prospect) and 'Julimar-style' nickel, copper and platinum group elements.
-Incredibly overlooked area, given the prospective geology, for example, the most recent material drilling program in the project area was BHP in 1985 for gold under a ~\$5m JV farm-in.
+The Brunswick Project is in the Western Gneiss Terrain within Australia's Southwest and is prospective for lithium, Archean gold and copper, epithermal gold (Donnybrook Gold Mine Prospect) and 'Julimar-style' nickel, copper and platinum group elements.
+Incredibly overlooked area, given the prospective geology, for example, the most recent material drilling programme in the project area was BHP in 1985 for gold under a ~\$5m JV farmin.

-Positive results from soil sampling and rock chip sampling at the Donnybrook Gold Mine Prospect (which hosts the historical Donnybrook Gold Mine) revealed a strong, continuous gold-in-soil anomaly of over 250m wide and extending over 650m along strike (open in both directions).
-The soil sampling program also resolved an area of anomalous copper values, which does not appear to be spatially related to the gold mineralisation.
+Positive results from soil sampling and rock chip sampling at the Donnybrook Gold Mine Prospect (which hosts the historical Donnybrook Gold Mine) revealed a strong, continuous gold-in-soil anomaly of over 250m wide and extending over 650m along strike (open in both directions) that require ongoing investigation.